gymrek-lab/core/docs/project_info/contributing.rst

 -------------------------------------------
 How to fix a bug or implement a new feature
 -------------------------------------------
 Please create a pull request!
-A PR is a collection of changes that you have made to the code that we can review and potentially integrate into haptools.
+A PR is a collection of changes that you have made to the code that we can review and potentially integrate into core.

 To create a pull request you need to do these steps:
     1. Create a Github account
     2. `Fork the repository <https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository>`_
         - Click the "Fork" button in the top, right corner
-        - Or, if you had already forked the repository a while ago, `sync your fork <https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/syncing-a-fork>`_ to make sure you're working with the latest version of haptools
+        - Or, if you had already forked the repository a while ago, `sync your fork <https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/syncing-a-fork>`_ to make sure you're working with the latest version of core
     3. `Clone your fork locally <https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository>`_
-    4. :code:`cd haptools` into the new directory
+    4. :code:`cd core` into the new directory
     5. Create a new branch off of the :code:`main` branch with :code:`git checkout -b <descriptive_branch_name>`.
 Please follow `best practices <https://www.conventionalcommits.org/>`_ when naming your branch
     6. Setup our development environment by following the instructions in :ref:`dev-setup-instructions` below
     7. Make your changes to the code
     8. Add additional tests to the :code:`tests/` directory and add comments to the documentation to explain how to use your new code.
 We use pytest for testing and sphinx/numpydoc for documentation.
 If you add example code or an example command to the documentation, you should make sure to create an automated test that executes it, as well.
     9. Run the automated code-checking steps detailed in :ref:`code-check-instructions` below
     10. Commit your changes.
 Please use informative commit messages and do your best to ensure the commit history is clean and easy to interpret
-    11. Now you can push your changes to your Github copy of haptools by running :code:`git push origin <descriptive_branch_name>`
+    11. Now you can push your changes to your Github copy of core by running :code:`git push origin <descriptive_branch_name>`
-    12. Go to your Github copy of haptools in your browser and create a pull request titled according to the `conventional commits spec <https://www.conventionalcommits.org/>`_.
+    12. Go to your Github copy of core in your browser and create a pull request titled according to the `conventional commits spec <https://www.conventionalcommits.org/>`_.
 Be sure to change the pull request target branch to :code:`main` on this original repository.
     13. Please write an informative pull request detailing the changes you have made and why you made them.
 Tag any related issues by referring to them by a hashtag followed by their ID